citp/privacy-policy-historical/s/st/sta/starbucksstore.com.md

   * **To review, change or update information, as it pertains to our newsletters, you have several options:**
     * **On the StarbucksStore.com Site.** Click on the "Help" button at the top of the home page then on the appropriate link under the "subscriptions" to change your information.
     *  **By e-mail.** Send an email request to Customer Service.
-    *  **By postal mail.** Please include your email address and mail your request to us at 2850 Ocean Park Blvd.
-Suite 310, Santa Monica, CA 90405: Attention: Customer Service.
+    *  **By postal mail.** Please include your email address and mail your request to us at 4086 Del Rey Avenue, Marina Del Rey, CA 90292: Attention: Customer Service.
     *  **By phone.** Call toll-free at (800) 571-7289 in the USA and Canada.
-(310) 664-3222 outside USA and Canada.
+(310) 664-1299 outside USA and Canada.
   * **To review, change or update information as it pertains to our catalog or the sharing of your name and postal address with third parties who offer a product or service we think may be of interest to you, you have several options:**
     * **On the StarbucksStore.com Site.** Click on the "Help" button at thetop of the home page then on the appropriate link under the "subscriptions" to change your information.
     *  **By e-mail.** Send an email request to Customer Service.
-    *  **By postal mail.** Please follow [these instructions](https://web.archive.org/extras/mail_printout.htm) and mail your request to us at 2850 Ocean Park Blvd.
-Suite 310, Santa Monica, CA 90405: Attention: Customer Service.
+    *  **By postal mail.** Please follow [these instructions](https://web.archive.org/extras/mail_printout.htm) and mail your request to us at 4086 Del Rey Avenue, Marina Del Rey, CA 90292: Attention: Customer Service.
     *  **By phone.** Call toll-free at (800) 571-7289 in the USA and Canada.
 (310) 664-3222 outside USA and Canada.